oracle-livelabs/apex/event-mangement/6-generate-text/6-generate-text.md

             return :APP_PAGE_ID = 5;
             </copy>
             ```
         >Note: Page number may vary depending on your application.
-You need replace with your forms page number.
+Replace the page number with your form page number if it differs.

 6. Click **Create**.

     !["Click App Builder"](images/desc-server.png "")

-## Task 3: Create Trigger Action to Generate description
+## Task 3: Create a Trigger Action to Generate a Description

-1. On the top right corner, click **Edit Page 5**.
-This page is navigating you to forms page.
+1. On the top-right corner, click **Edit Page 5**.
+This navigates you to the form page.

     >Note: Page number may vary depending on your application.